yuming73/cse15l-lab-reports/lab-report-1-week-2.md

 4. The terminal should look similar to this in this process:
 ![moving files with scp](lab1_screenshot2.png)
 ![moving files with scp](lab1_screenshot5.png)
 5. You can use `javac` and `java` to observe the difference between the outputs from running on the client (local computer) vs. running on the server (remote server)
+*Notice that the computer system, username, and user directory are different when run on the client versus the server.
+This means that the `getProperty` method in the `WhereAmI` class returns the specific properties (computer system, username, user directory) of a file based on whether it’s on the client or the server.*

 ---